-Larger people might shy away from trying inversion therapy for their back pain because, let’s face it, hanging upside down on a board mounted between what looks like swing-set bars sounds like a venture that could end up in a fall on the head.
+Larger people might shy away from trying inversion therapy for their back pain because let’s face it, hanging upside down on a board mounted between what looks like swing-set bars sounds like a venture that could end up in a fall on the head.
 Not with the 3000, however – its powder-coated steel frame construction offers strength and stability for people weighing up to 350 pounds.
-In addition, unlike some of the more inexpensive tables, the Ironman features tough rubber grips at all four corners, which maximizes the width of base; this accomplishes two things – the grips keep the unit from sliding on hard floors while you’re inverted, and the widened base creates even further stability.
+In addition, unlike some of the more inexpensive tables, the Ironman features tough rubber grips at all four corners, which maximizes the width of the base; this accomplishes two things – the grips keep the unit from sliding on hard floors while you’re inverted and the widened base creates even further stability.

 For those of us who aren’t itty bitty skinny minis, the 2 ½” memory foam padded backrest seems like a dream, providing ultimate comfort to a wide range of body types.
 You’ll particularly appreciate this feature when not in a full 180-degree inversion, because more of your body weight will be leveraged against the backrest.

 The extra-long handles allow for easy recovery from inversion, and the foam padding on them is yet another comfort touch.
 For the ankles, you won’t find slippery foam rollers on the Ironman High Capacity Gravity 3000.
 The ankle cushions actually surround the entire ankle, bracing them easily and comfortably in ergonomically molded foam.
 You won’t worry about falling out or your feet slipping – causing you to slide down the table – and the extended knee-high lock and release bar with patented ratchet system makes getting in and out a breeze (no bending and straining to unlock your ankles).